 The Complainant is F. Hoffmann-La Roche AG of Basel, Switzerland, internally represented.

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on June 12, 2018.
-On June 12, 2018, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
-On June 13, 2018, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names which differed from the named Respondents and contact information in the Complaint.
-The Center sent an email communication to the Complainant on the same date providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amendment to the Complaint on June 14, 2018.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on March 2, 2018.
+On March 2, 2018, the Center transmitted by email to the Registrar Afriregister S.A. a request for registrar verification in connection with the disputed domain names.
+On March 8, 2018, the Registrar Afriregister S.A. transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names which differed from the originally-named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on March 9, 2018 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amendment to the Complaint on March 12, 2018.

 The Center verified that the Complaint together with the amendment to the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

 In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondents of the Complaint, and the proceedings commenced on March 15, 2018.
 In accordance with the Rules, paragraph 5, the due date for Response was April 4, 2018.
 The Respondents did not submit any response.
 Accordingly, the Center notified the Respondents' default on April 5, 2018.